C-Dyson/websites/README.md

 # websites
-This is where I will store my new websites
+This is where I will store my new websites going forward.